hatoo/Accepted/README.md

 Many commands of `acc` is same as Vim.

-i, I, a, A to insert mode and Esc to return.
+i, I, a, A, o, O to insert mode and Esc to return.

 hjkl, w, e, b to move cursor.